 The Tattooist of Auschwitz by Heather Morris

 A WWII book about a Jewish man, Lale, who was put to work as a tattooist in Auschwitz, a concentration camp.
 He falls in love with a woman, Gia, who is waiting to be branded with her serial number.
-Because of Lale’s position, he is provided a little protection and he extends them to Gia.
-It is a story of love, survival and hope in a most impossible place.
+Because of Lale’s position, he is provided a little protection, and he extends it to Gia.
+It is a story of love, survival, and hope in an impossible place.
 This book was written in 2018 and has been on the bestseller list for a long time.

 The Gown by Jennifer Robson

-This is a story of the women who embroidered the wedding dress of Princess Elizabeth in 1947.
-70 years later Heather finds pieces of the gown among her grandmother’s possessions and searches to find the connection to the women who embroidered the gown.
+This is a story of the woman who embroidered the wedding dress of Princess Elizabeth in 1947.
+70 years later, Heather finds pieces of the gown among her grandmother’s possessions and searches to find the connection to the women who embroidered the gown.
 The book goes back and forth between the two time periods.
 It is a historical fiction piece on love and friendship.

 Five Presidents by Clint Hill